seankim658/codeprompts/README.md

       --exclude-from-tree
           Whether to exclude files/folders from the source tree based on exclude patterns.
 Defaults to False

+      --gitignore
+          Whether to respect the .gitignore file.
+Defaults to True

+  -d, --diff-staged
+          Whether to capture the git diff for staged changes only (equivalaent to running `git diff --cached` or `git diff --staged`.
+Defaults to False

+  -u, --diff-unstaged
+          Whether to capture the git diff for unstaged changes only (equivalaent to running `git diff`).
+Defaults to False

       --tokens
           Display approximate token count of the genrated prompt.
 Defaults to True